nrstott/bogart/README.md

 ### Entities

 * Application: A JavaScript Function that takes one argument, the Request as a JavaScript Object, and returns its Response as a JavaScript Object containing three required attributes: status, headers, and body.
 * Middleware: JSGI Applications that can call other JSGI Applications.
-Middleware can be orgonized into a call chain to provide useful services or perform useful business logic.
+Middleware can be organized into a call chain to provide useful services or perform useful business logic.
 * Request: A JavaScript Object that contains the state of the HTTP request.
 JSGI Applications and Middleware are free to modify the request object.

 ### Bogart Relationship to JSGI